Gargar77/Software-Engineer-I/README.md

 ### Continued development
  Currently, the program emits a single Oscillator Node with varying frequency.
 My next steps would be to learn more about the different audio nodes and how to build an audio graph, whcih would allow me to create a more complex sound.

-currently I am using a lumincance method of xonverting color into sound, but I would also like to look into a different method of converting the RGB value into a tone.
+currently I am using a lumincance method of converting color into sound, but I would also like to look into a different method of converting the RGB value into a tone.

 ## Author
 - Website - [Gary Bautista](https://garybautista.me/)